 NOTE: Replacement (correction) of an employment authorization document due to USCIS error does not require a new Form I-765 and filing fee.
 Refer to Replacement for Card Error in the What Is the Filing Fee section of these Instructions for further details.

-Item Number 1.c.
-Renewal of your permission to accept employment.
-If you select Item Number 1.c., attach a copy of your previous EAD.
+Item Number C. Renewal of your employment authorization document.
+If you select Item Number C., attach a copy of your previous EAD.

 Part 2.
 Information About You